Koukotsukan/CSGO-ReportBot/README.md

 commands :

-~ `--clean` - Will clean the `accounts.json` file by removing duplicate entries and removing entries with empty username/password
+~ `--clean` - Will clean the `accounts.json` file by removing duplicate entries and removing entries with empty username/password.

-~ `--accounts` - Will show the number of accounts available to report ~ `--remove <usernames>` - This command will remove accounts from the list of accounts.
-You can remove multiple accounts at one time by placing user names separated by space
+~ `--accounts` - Will show the number of accounts available to report.

+~ `--remove <usernames>` - This command will remove accounts from the list of accounts.
+You can remove multiple accounts at one time by placing user names separated by space.